aaronpowell/aaronpowell.github.io/src/documents/posts/2011-09-18-creating-vms-from-server.md

---- cson
+---
   title: "Creating a ViewModel from the server"
   metaTitle: "Creating a ViewModel from the server"
   description: ""
   revised: "2011-09-22"
   date: "2011-09-18"
-tags: ["knockoutjs","javascript"]
+  tags:
+    - "knockoutjs"
+    - "javascript"
   migrated: "true"
-urls: ["/javascript/creating-vms-from-server"]
+  urls:
+    - "/javascript/creating-vms-from-server"
-summary: """
+  summary: ""

-"""
 ---
 If you've been doing much work with [KnockoutJS][1] you'll probably see examples where the code looks like this: